nicklafferty/craftycody/content/crochet/pattern-review-amigurumi-elephant.md

 There are lots of photos for guidance and you can always get in touch with her if you have any questions.

+The only mod I made with this pattern was to the yarn and hook used.

 ## Yarn

 I almost got away with only using one skein of my main color- I was so close!
 One ear short!
 If our skeins were bigger, I would have been golden- or if I used a smaller hook maybe.
 Who knows?